lilia-simeonova/thelillysblog/_posts/2016-06-22-scope-management-plan.markdown

 Please note that you can make changes on the documents and the processes I have explained.

 This article is only a recommendation that worked for me in the past.
-If you want you can take a look at the Scope Management Plan of the project, described in my last post.
+If you want you can take a look at the [Project Charter](https://thelillysblog.com/2016/06/01/how-to-manage-software-project/)of the project, described in my last post.

-Scope Management Plan - Estimation Tool

 Cheers.